 - Cot available

 - Washing machine

-Two bedrooms: 1 x double, 1 x twin - both with views to Bradwell Edge.
+Two bedrooms: 1 x double, 1 x twin with views to Bradwell Edge.
 Ground floor bathroom with bath, walk-in shower, basin and WC.
-Well-equipped fitted kitchen with dining area.
-Delightful sitting room with open fire and leather suite.
+Fitted kitchen with dining area.
+Sitting room with open fire.
 Entrance hall and lobby.

 About the location

 Castleton 3 miles; Tideswell 4 miles; Buxton 11 miles; Bakewell 12 miles.